Videos are playing a huge role in generating engagement, conversion rates, time on site, and sales. This is why you see them everywhere nowadays.

 Next, we have on our list is the landing page from Click Funnels, a sales funnel builder, that features the classic layout of having a playable video with just a little text to accompany it.

 Using text overlays calls attention to the important points and creates a call to action for the user to sign up.
-The video itself is exactly what they would show on their home page, and it magnifies the value of their platform in the minds of the visitors.
+The video itself is exactly what they would show on their home page, and it magnifies the value of their platform in the minds of visitors.

 Impact+ is an online learning platform that uses a beautiful video on its landing page to showcase its different expert-led sessions.

-There’s a strong human interest angle in the video, and it showcases the different learning sessions, seminars, webinars, and events that are a part of Impact+.
+There’s a strong human interest angle to the video, and it showcases the different learning sessions, seminars, webinars, and events that are a part of Impact+.
 With a video landing page like this, you can tell a story, educate customers about your product, and convince them they need it.
 They are great at driving conversions.

 By focusing on a single call to action, a video landing page such as this can help you boost your conversion rates.
-The entire page’s visual and text are focused on this one CTA, which is to sign up for free.
+The entire page’s visuals and text are focused on this one CTA, which is to sign up for free.
 Impact+ and its stunning video landing page might inspire you.

 Pepsi is no stranger to advertising and has been creating fun and effective video’s over its long history as a company.
 The soft drink brand offers some entertainment on their landing page with the help of a minute-long video that introduces their new flavor, and bright, playful colors that add energy to the overall experience.